decacis/godot_oculus_platform/README.md

 | `tools/godotoculusplatform-android-plugin/godotoculusplatform-android-plugin/build/outputs/aar/godotoculusplatform-android-plugin-debug.aar` | `addons/godot_oculus_platform/android_plugin` |

 **Make sure to enable the `Godot Oculus Platform` plugin in your Project Settings.**

+## Common issues
+- **Most methods don't work or return an error:** usually this is because the `INTERNET` permission is missing from the manifest.

 ## License
 Unless specified otherwise, sources in this repository are licensed under MIT, see `LICENSE` for more information.